|Lane End Common, Newick Hill|

 |WGS84 lat/long||50.983090, -0.001523|

 When first erected, this stone monument stood in open land.
-Over the years, trees and scrub grew up around it, obscuring it from view and making it difficult to find.
-The majority of them were eventually cleared in around 2010.
+Over the years, scrub and trees grew up around it, obscuring it from view and making it difficult to find.
+The majority of them were eventually cleared in around 2010, but have since begun to grow back.
 The monument was provided by Ivor Grantham Esq, Lord of the Manor of Balneth.
 The stonework was undertaken by Percival Bridgman of Eastgate Wharf, Lewes.

 The description below is taken directly from www.lordofbalneath.fsnet.co.uk a website that sadly no longer exists.